padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 #### Compute the extent of cover classes

-We know that cover classes are not equal, some have more pixels than others.
+ The cover classes are not created equally, as some have more pixels than others.
 We would compute the spatial coverage of the cover class using the following scripts.